Overview

 Flexible data collection options allow populating credentials before or after an offer has been created:

-- Before Credential Offer Creation – provide all subject data upfront when initiating the offer.
+• Before Credential Offer Creation – Provide all subject data upfront when creating the profile or offer.

-- During User Authentication – when using the authorization code flow, the subject can authenticate against an external IdP and the retrieved claims are mapped to credential fields.
+• During User Authentication – When using the authorization code flow, the subject can authenticate against an external IdP and the retrieved claims are mapped to credential fields via idTokenClaimsMapping.

 Credential Branding